Skip to Main Content

 Repeated sound-symbol practice => stronger white matter pathway => more efficient reading

-1. Multisensory approaches, with frequent error-free/guess-free repetitions bolster pathways in the brain.
+1. Multisensory approaches, with frequent error-free/guess-free repetitions, bolster pathways in the brain.

 2. We see this in neuroimaging studies, which document growth in the white matter tracts of the reading network pre- and post-Orton-Gillingham tutoring.